CyR1en/Minecordbot/README.md

 * Four levels of permissions

 ## Learn More
-You can learn more about Minecordbot by visiting the [official website](https://minecordbot.cyrien.us) or by visiting the wiki [here](https://github.com/CyR1en/Minecordbot/wiki)
+You can learn more about MineCordBot by visiting the [official website](https://minecordbot.cyrien.us) or by visiting the wiki [here](https://github.com/CyR1en/Minecordbot/wiki)

 ## You can also...
 [![Auri](https://raw.githubusercontent.com/wiki/CyR1en/Minecordbot/_imgs/auri_16.png) Check out Auri](https://github.com/CyR1en/Project-Auri) - A MusicBot you can run with Minecraft or Standalone